VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 the **RegisterToConference** command succeeded.
 Like all commands in the system, this command is executed asynchronously and does not return a result.
 The UI queries the read model to check whether the command succeeded.

-The following code sample shows how the **RegistrationController** class polls the read model until either the order is created or a timeout occurs:
+The following code sample shows the first implementation where the **RegistrationController** class polls the read model until either the order is created or a timeout occurs.
+The **WaitUntilUpdated** method polls the read-model until either it finds that the order has been persisted or it times out.

 ```Cs